 Sam Vladimirsky is a director, artist & designer (read: tinker, tailor, soldier, spy) whose hunger for a good story has taken him through the underground tunnels beneath the Met, inside the homes of New Yorker cartoonists, and onto remote farms, developing cities, gun ranges, catacombs, and costume shops.
 A New Jersey native, he is an advocate for the tiny but mighty team, and collaborative storytelling that is fearless and uncompromising.

-At present, he can be found art directing at the Academy Award®-winning Breakwater Studios, directing/editing short docs for PBS's State of the Arts, and producing THE PLAYBACK, an original series for The Video Consortium premiering early 2023.
+He is currently the Creative Marketing Director at the Academy Award®-winning Breakwater Studios, directing/editing short docs for PBS's State of the Arts, and producing THE PLAYBACK, an original series for The Video Consortium premiering early 2023.

 In his previous incarnations, Sam directed, produced, and edited documentary shorts for The Billboard Creative, co-taught archaeology at the Dalton School, worked in MoMA’s photography department, and served on the education team at the Met.
 He graduated from Rutgers University with a B.A. in History and French and earned an M.A. in Art History from University College London.